UKPLab/sentence-transformers/examples/training/sts/README.md

 ## Training data
 In STS, we have sentence pairs annotated together with a score indicating the similarity.
 For the [STSbenchmark](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark), the scores ranges from 0 (the content of the two sentences are competely different) up to 5 (the two sentences are identical in terms of their meaning).
 To train our network, we need to normalize these scores to a range of 0-1.
-This is simply be done by dividing the score by 5.
+This can simply be done by dividing the score by 5.

 To store our training data, we create a list with `InputExample` objects.
 Each `InputExample` contains the sentence pair together with the label (score) that ranges between 0 - 1.
 A simplified version how the training data has to look like is the following: